factor1/prelude-wp/README.md

-# Factor1 Blank Wordpress Theme #
+# Prelude #

-Factor1 Blank Wordpress Theme is a starter theme for custom Wordpress themes.
+Prelude is a starter theme, gulp tasks and structure for crafting custom Wordpress themes.

 ## Features ##

 ### Gulp Tasks ###
-Factor1 Blank Wordpress Theme uses Gulp to:
+Prelude uses Gulp to:
 * Compile & minify Sass/CSS
 * Auto-prefix your Sass/CSS
 * Minify and concatenate JavaScript/jQuery